 As cognitive-behavioral therapy progresses, patients learn how to change their negative thinking patterns.
 They learn how to identify thinking errors such as all-or-nothing thinking, overgeneralization, and catastrophizing.
 They also learn how to reframe their thoughts in a more positive light.

 If you or your loved one suffers from a mental health disorder, we encourage you to seek treatment at our facility.
-We offer cognitive-behavioral therapy in Orange County and other types of therapy that can help you or your loved one recover from a mental health disorder.
-We also offer family therapy, group therapy, and other programs that can help you on your road to recovery.
+We offer cognitive-behavioral therapy in Orange County and other types of treatment that can help you or your loved one recover from a mental health disorder.
+We also provide family therapy, group therapy, and other programs that can help you on your road to recovery.
 Call us today and schedule an appointment.